stackotter/swift-bundler/README.md

 swift bundler generate-xcode-support
 ```

 To open the package in Xcode, just run `open Package.swift`, or use Finder to open `Package.swift` with Xcode.
+To run the app, just select the scheme with the same name as your app and then click run.

-## Apps made with Swift Bundler
+## Apps made with Swift Bundler 👨‍💻

-- [Delta Client](https://github.com/stackotter/delta-client) — A Minecraft: Java Edition compatible Minecraft client written from scratch in Swift
+If you have an app made with Swift Bundler, I'd love to hear about it!
+Just open an issue or submit a PR to add it to the list.

-If you have an app made with Swift Bundler, make a PR to add it to the list!
-I'd love to hear about it.
+- [Delta Client](https://github.com/stackotter/delta-client) — A 'Minecraft: Java Edition' compatible Minecraft client written from scratch in Swift

-## Contributing
+## Contributing 🛠

 Contributions of all kinds are very welcome!
 Just make sure to check out [the contributing guidelines](CONTRIBUTING.md) before getting started.
+Read through [the open issues](https://github.com/stackotter/swift-bundler/issues) for contribution ideas.

-## Configuration
+## Configuration ⚙️

 Swift Bundler's configuration is stored in the `Bundler.toml` file in the root directory of the package.
 Below is an example configuration containing all fields: